 |6’2″ – 6’4″||189 – 195||19 – 21||48 – 53|

-Unfortunately, this method does not take into account the type of bike.
-This means it is not as accurate as the methods below.
-So, there is a risk that the bicycle won’t fit you perfectly.
+However, this method doesn’t consider the type of bike, so it may not be as accurate as the methods below.
+As a result, the bicycle may not fit you perfectly.

 Method #2: Bike Size Based on Your Inseam Length and Bike Size Chart

-This is probably the best bike sizing method for the vast majority of people.
-It is based on the inseam length that you can measure at home (learn more on how to do it).
+This is probably the best bike sizing method for most people.
+It is based on measuring your inseam length at home and comparing it with a bike size chart.

 Once you measure the inseam length, use it to select the bike size.
-Most bicycle manufacturers use the seat tube length in their bike size charts alongside many other details, including the standover height.
+Most bicycle manufacturers use seat tube length in their bike size charts, along with other details, including the standover height.

 The standover height is the distance from the ground to the top of the top tube.

-If your inseam length is shorter than the standover height, the bike is too large for you.
+If your inseam length is shorter than the standover height, the bike is too big for you.

-The clearance, which is the difference between your inseam length and the standover height, should be roughly between 1 to 2 inches.
+The clearance, which is the difference between your inseam length and the standover height, should be around 1 to 2 inches.

 Hybrid Bike Size Chart

-Depending on the manufacturer, hybrid bikes use all 3 types of size designations – in, cm, and descriptive sizes (S, M, L…).
+Depending on the manufacturer, hybrid bikes usually come in descriptive sizes (XS-XL) and heights.
+However, you may still encounter all three types of size designations – in, cm, and descriptive sizes.